ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 }
 ```

-This is like very simple version control on top of ipfs.
+This is like very simple version control on top of IPFS.
 You'll see later how we can extend this to reach git-like levels of versioning, and beyond.

 #### Step 4: Human readable naming - Host pages from the public gateways

 You are probably thinking:

-> Woah! this was really a quick set up and publish!
+> Ok, so, that was quick and easy to set up and publish.
 However... remembering and typing hashes is ugly and difficult!

 Well, you are right.
 But there is a way to improve that part of the experience, and completely avoid having to share hashes in the first place.
-We do this by using "naming systems".
+We do this by using _naming systems_.
 The simplest and most familiar to you is DNS.
 We made a tool called `dnslink` that makes it easy to publish your IPFS web content at your very own domain name.

-Now that we've got the webpage's hash, we can bind this hash to a human-readable domain name by creating a `TXT` record.
-Some good examples of using this include http://dist.ipfs.io, and even https://ipfs.io.
+Now that we've got the website's hash, we can bind this hash to a human-readable domain name by creating a `TXT` record.
+Some good examples where this tool is already being used include http://dist.ipfs.io, and even https://ipfs.io.
 You might have not realized as a user, but these websites have been served by IPFS all along!
 Check it for yourself:

 ```sh
 > dig +short TXT ipfs.io